-The other common 30’s style maternity dress is the wrap around dress.
+The other common ’30s style maternity dress is the wraparound dress.
 Many modern maternity dresses are still made in the wrap style.
 This is the best type of dress for nursing moms too.
 Do look for a dress with an adjustable wrap, not a faux wrap, otherwise, you will outgrow it in no time.
 There are many patterns for wrap around maternity dresses sold at your local craft and sewing supply stores too.

 1940s Style Maternity Dresses

-The wrap dress made popular in the 1930’s continued to be a hot item in the 1940’s as well.
-With shorter hemlines (to the knee) most modern maternity wrap dresses are ideal for the 40’s look.
+The wrap dress made popular in the 1930s continued to be a hot item in the 1940s as well.
+With shorter hemlines (to the knee), most modern maternity wrap dresses are ideal for the ’40s look.
 Another style to consider is the shirtwaist dress.
-With buttons running half way or all the way up the dress it is both idea for maternity and nursing moms.
-Maternity versions have side ties or a long tie belt to gather in the dress which would fit like a tent if it didn’t have the ties.
+With buttons running half way or all the way up the dress, it is a great idea for both maternity and nursing moms.
+Maternity versions have side ties or a long tie belt to gather in the dress, which would fit like a tent if it didn’t have the ties.

-For a 1940’s and 1950’s pinup look there are some great modern dresses available.
+For a 1940s and 1950s pinup look, there are some great modern dresses available.
 These “wiggle” dresses fit snugly and hug the body all over.
 The ruching across the dress makes them expandable as the bump grows.
 They are certainly as “sexy” as vintage-inspired maternity clothes can be.

-1950s Maternity Style Clothes
+1950s Maternity Clothes

+My secret source?
 Asian markets.
-The current trend for all things vintage and “cute” style is predominant in Asian countries, like Korea, Japan and Taiwan.
+The current trend for all things vintage and “cute” style is predominantly set by Asian countries like Korea, Japan, and Taiwan.
 My only word of caution is that Asian clothing runs very small on Western body types.
 Always order at least one size up above the size chart.

 1960s Style Maternity Dresses